jaxondinh/learnTrading/README.md

+# learnTrading
-# React project made to learn trading for a friend
+A react project made to learn and practice candle stick patterns.